-Suzanne Whitney Courtney, D.O.
+S. Whitney Courtney, D.O.

 Osteopathic Program Director

-Dr. Courtney is a 2006 graduate of UHC Family Medicine Residency Program.
+Dr. Courtney is a graduate of the UHC Family Medicine Residency Program.
 Originally from Fayetteville, West Virginia, she holds a B.S. in Biology from Concord College and obtained her D.O degree from West Virginia School of Osteopathic Medicine.
 She is a member of the AAFP, AOA and ACOFP and is board certified by the American Board of Family Medicine and the American Osteopathic Board of Family Physicians.

 Elizabeth H. Hess, M.D.